 One of the most bizarrely beautiful love stories of the decade, ‘The Reader’ is a film that continues to haunt me.
 It’s a difficult film to watch, not just because of how the relationship between the central characters develops but because of its reasons.
 Winslet’s character is an illiterate, former Nazi concentration camp guard who is obsessed with books and literature.
 She satiates her desires by getting sexually involved with a 15-year-old boy and asking him to read bedtime stories after they make love.
 Soon, the boy learns about her disturbing past, and as you would expect, they separate.
 Winslet’s character ends up in prison and the boy later moves on with his life.
 Winslet delivers a remarkable performance, shedding her glamour off and getting into the skin of a character whose past haunts her in her sleep.

 4. Notes on a Scandal (2006)

 A disturbing little film about a school teacher Barbara who falls for one of her teenage students Sheba, ‘Notes on a Scandal’ is, apart from its presentation style, nothing we haven’t seen in umpteen movies and television series.
 Soon, both start having a passionate affair.
-But things get complex when Barbara comes to know about Sheba’s affair with another teenager student named Steven.
-Given Barbara’s inhibitions on their affair and given Sheba’s stubbornness with maintaining both the sides of her relationship, ‘Notes on a Scandal’ is a performance intensive complicated affair in which nobody wins until the end.
+But things get complex when Barbara comes to know about Sheba’s affair with another teenage student named Steven.
+Given Barbara’s inhibitions on their affair and given Sheba’s stubbornness with maintaining both sides of her relationship, ‘Notes on a Scandal’ is a performance-intensive complicated affair in which nobody wins until the end.
 Blanchett is superb as the vulnerable teacher, knowing what she is doing is wrong, but then is stunned at the level of treachery the older woman, brilliantly played by Judi Dench who lashes out at her.
 It is a sensual film but it is also downright frightening at times.